 Are you a NICU Ninja?

 The Ninja's demeanor was clear, leave them alone and you'll be ok.
-This is how i seen so many NICU fathers (and some moms).
+This is how so many NICU fathers (and some moms) deal with those in the NICU.
 They were Ninjas in one way or another.
-Some would look on at a distance while the other parent would talk to the neonatologist and nurses, others would go so far as to wash up and take a peek at their child only to go back to the NICU waiting area so mom can have time with the baby while they disappeared.
+Some would look on at a distance while the other parent would talk to the neonatologist and nurses, others would go so far as to wash up and take a peek at their child only to go back to the NICU waiting area so the responsible can have time with the baby while they disappeared.

 The NICU is a very structured place.
 You must wash a certain way, walk a certain path to sign in and go straight to your child's bed all while the cameras are on you.
 At the bedside you're greeted and briefed on the time you were gone.
 Most of the time the staff wouldn't talk to me anyways.
 It's like they knew a Ninja was bad news so they left us tough guys out.
 Maybe my mask wasn't so good after all.
 Maybe I wasn't the mystery I thought I was.